ibm-cloud-docs/assistant/intents.md

 **IMPORTANT**: By deleting intents you are also deleting all associated examples, and these items cannot be retrieved later.
 All dialog nodes that reference these intents must be updated manually to no longer reference the deleted content.

-1. On the Intents tab, select the intents you want from the list and choose *Delete*.
+1. On the Intents tab, select the intents you want from the list and click **Delete**.

     ![Delete option](images/DeleteIntent.png)